keithrbennett/rock_books/manual.md

 ### Journals

 You will need journals.
-Usually there would be one journal per external financial institution accounts, such as checking and credit card accounts.
+Usually there would be one journal per external financial institution account, such as checking and credit card accounts.
 Samples have been provided in the sample_data/minimal/rockbooks-inputs directory of the gem:

 * [Checking](sample_data/minimal/rockbooks-inputs/2018-xyz-checking-journal.txt)
 * [Credit Card](sample_data/minimal/rockbooks-inputs/2018-xyz-visa-journal.txt)